Fine Needle Biopsy Sydney

 Fine needle biopsy is a safe and accurate way to assist with diagnosis, often providing enough information without the need for more invasive procedures.

-How to prepare for a Fine Needle Biopsy
+How to prepare for a Fine Needle Biopsy and Procedure Information

 In most cases, no special preparation is required before a fine needle biopsy in Sydney.
 Your Radiologist will provide clear instructions if any specific steps are needed based on the area being examined or your medical history.